June 6, 2016

 As he sat on the large wooden window seat, leaning back with his bare limbs on the bench, he scratched and picked at the dry skin on his legs and feet.
 I noticed he was leaving a dust of skin peels on the bench.
 It could have looked like spilled sugar to the poor barista having to clean it later.

 Then, he remarked, “I forgot to bring a bottle.”

 “Because this place does not have a toilet, I piss in a bottle while no one is looking.”

 “Well, we have to leave soon since they are closing at 7.”

 But soon he was telling me to let me use his chair, because he wanted to sit down there to piss in a cup.
 Feeling I could not convince him otherwise, I gave him my seat and moved over to the next bench, hoping I would block him.
 I looked away.

-Later that evening me and another friend of his decided to clean out his closet, which he suspected the cat had been using as a bathroom for a couple months because she did not like the new cat litter.
+Later that evening me and another friend of his decided to clean out his closet.
+He suspected the cat had been using it as a bathroom for a couple months because she did not like the new cat litter.
 Sure enough, as we started dragging stuff out, it stunk so much like ammonia it was hard to breathe.

 There were piles of old clothes, newspapers, magazines, even boxes of unopened candy piled two feet high: a pooping paradise for the cat.
 It took us two hours to throw everything out and clean it.
 I must have hauled a thousand pounds of waste the five flights down to the curb.